-Ms Marcus was Governor of the South African Reserve Bank from 2009-2014.
+Ms Marcus was Governor of the South African Reserve Bank from 2009 to 2014.
 She worked in exile for the African National Congress from 1970 before returning to South Africa in 1990.
 In 1994 she was elected to the South African Parliament.
-In 1996 she was elected as the Deputy Minister of Finance and 1999 the Deputy Governor of the South African Reserve Bank.
+In 1996 she was elected as the deputy minister of finance and in 1999 was appointed the deputy governor of the Reserve Bank.

-Ms Marcus was the non-executive chair of the Absa Group from 2007-2009 and has been a non-executive director of Gold Fields Ltd and Bidvest.
-She acted as chair of a number of South African regulatory bodies, and in 2018, she was appointed to the Commission of Inquiry into the S.A.
-Public Investment Corporation.
+Ms Marcus was the non-executive chair of the Absa Group from 2007 to 2009.
+She has also been a non-executive director of Gold Fields Ltd and Bidvest.
+She acted as chair of a number of South African regulatory bodies, including the Financial Services Board and the Standing Committee for the Revision of the Banks Act.